‘Vanderpump Rules’ Star Tom Sandoval Stuns Fans As He Rocks New Highlighted Hairstyle On Instagram

 “His flat iron, oh, his f*cking flat iron.
 It was his most prized possession.
 Would he ever look at me the way he looked at it?”
 Kristen wrote of her ex, according to an excerpt from her book posted by Us Weekly.

 The Vanderpump Rules star’s hair obsession goes back decades, to when he was in elementary school.
 Last year, Sandoval told PopSugar the first haircut he got that he thought was really “cool” was when he was in first grade when he had a spike.
 By second grade he was using hair gel and hairspray.
-These days, he recommends getting ” a really good blow dryer.”
+These days, he recommends getting “a really good blow dryer.”

 Of course, this isn’t the first time Sandoval rocked a dramatic hair look as an adult.
 In the past, the former SUR bartender wore his hair long and sometimes braided.
 His past hair looks have also included shaved sides and white streaks throughout his locks.